-THE ROSICRUCIAN ORDER-AMORC ROSICRUCIAN PARK SAN JOSE, CALIFORNIA members and friends.
+Watch for the word AMORC - It's a symbol of Rosicrucian Authenticity interest to our members and friends.
 The coming of Christmas Day brings keenly to our minds the fact that it is the anniversary celebration of the birth of a great leader of men and along with this thought comes the intriguing picture of His mission in life and the great work which He accomplished.